 We have achieved our rapid growth through a digitally-led vertical retail distribution strategy.
-We market directly to consumers via our localized multilingual digital platform and our physical footprint of 27 stores as of

-June 30, 2021.
-Through our robust distribution infrastructure, we are able to reach 35 countries, increasing customer touchpoints and driving brand awareness, all while maintaining a carbon-neutral supply chain since 2019.
+We market directly to consumers via our localized multilingual digital platform and our physical footprint of 22 stores as of March 31, 2021.
+Through our robust distribution infrastructure, we are able to reach up to 2.5 billion people globally across 35 countries, increasing customer touchpoints and driving brand awareness, all while maintaining a carbonneutral supply chain since 2019.
 Our direct distribution model allows us to control our sales channels and build deep relationships with our customers by delivering high-quality products through a seamless and immersive brand experience, whether shopping on our website, on our app, or in one of our Allbirds stores.
 In 2020, our digital channel represented 89% of our sales, while stores accounted for the other 11% of our sales.
 Our stores serve as an effective and profitable source of new customer acquisition, increase awareness of our brand, and drive traffic to our digital platform.

-By serving consumers directly, we cut out the layers of costs associated with traditional wholesalers, creating a more efficient cost structure and higher gross margin, which we believe allows us to deliver better products and a better experience to customers at a price point competitors would have difficulty matching.
-We believe our differentiated vertical retail model enables a margin structure that allows us to provide high-quality material and product while pricing lower compared to a traditional wholesale model.
+By serving consumers directly, we cut out the layers of costs associated with traditional wholesalers, creating a more efficient cost structure and higher gross margin, which allows us to deliver better products and a better experience to customers.
 We are able to gain deep visibility into what our customers want, from design and development through to purchase.
 We then close the loop by reinvesting back into product quality and materials science.